 - 6.18.a.
-Effective surgical practices entail the involvement of members with a mix of complementary skills and attributes (physicians, nurses, and other staff).
-Success requires both an unwavering mutual respect for those skills and contributions, and a shared commitment to the process of patient care.
+As a member of an interprofessional team, fellows should demonstrate an unwavering mutual respect for the respective skills and contributions of team members, and a shared commitment to the process of patient care.
 (Detail) - 6.18.b.
-Fellows must collaborate with fellow surgical residents, and with especially faculty, other physicians outside of their specialty, and non-traditional health care providers to best formulate treatment plans for an increasingly diverse patient population.
-(Core) - 6.18.c.
+Fellows should collaborate with fellow surgical residents, and especially with faculty, other physicians outside of their specialty, and non-traditional health care providers, to best formulate treatment plans for an increasingly diverse patient population. $\ensuremath{\left( \mathsf{Detail} \right)}$

+- 6.18.c.
 Fellows must assume personal responsibility to complete all tasks to which they are assigned (or which they voluntarily assume) in a timely fashion.
-These tasks must be completed within the hours assigned, or, if that is not possible, fellows must learn and utilize the established methods for handing off remaining tasks to another member of the fellow team so that patient care is not compromised.
+These tasks must be completed in the hours assigned, or, if that is not possible, fellows must learn and utilize the established methods for handing off remaining tasks to another member of the fellow team so that patient care is not compromised.
 (Core) - 6.18.d.
-Lines of authority should be defined by programs, and all fellows must have a working knowledge of expected reporting relationships to maximize quality care and patient safety.
+Lines of authority must be defined by programs, and all fellows must have a working knowledge of these expected reporting relationships to maximize quality care and patient safety.
 (Core)